Mike-Sagiri/sagiri.github.io/component/index.md

 Our website was established for all the people who is thirsty for some stimuli to satisfy their need in sex and orgasm.
 Sex is not a dangerous thing, but it is always said so.

-**So before applying for the position in our team, we have to clarify some statement provided that some extreme people threaten our usual work.**
+**So before allowing you to apply for the position in our team, we have to clarify some statement provided that some extreme people threaten our usual work.**

 For more details see [This Website](https://www.pku.edu.cn/).